dtcenter/METdataio/docs/Users_Guide/load_data.rst

 Create the XML Specification File
 ===================================

-The XML specification file contains the database connection information, data file location, and instructions for loading the data into the database.
+The XML load specification file contains the database connection information, data file location, and other instructions for loading the data into the database.

-Create your own XML specification file by copying the example specification file *METdataio/METdbLoad/test/Examples/example_load_specification.xml* file to a location in your workspace.
+Create the  XML load specification file by copying the example specification file *METdataio/METdbLoad/test/Examples/example_load_specification.xml* file to the workspace location.

 **Do not save this XML specification file where it can be read by anyone who should not have access to this information, as this file contains the database password.**